thinkswan/facebook-comments-for-wordpress/readme.txt

 == Changelog ==

 = 2.1.2 =
+* Option: Ability to uncheck the **Post comment to my Facebook profile** box by default
 * Bugfix: Pre-activation checks have been converted to warnings (if you receive a `Parse error` when activating, please ensure you're running PHP v5.0.0 or higher on your server)

 = 2.1.1 =